 - Obtain a current state-issued hunting license and big game permit, as well as complete registration form, waiver of liability, and certificate of understanding which can be found as enclosures to Depot Bulletin (DepBul) 5090 DEER HUNTING ABOARD MARINE CORPS RECRUIT DEPOT, PARRIS ISLAND. - Prospective hunters must submit completed forms to the Conservation Law Enforcement Officer's (CLEOs) designated Controlled Hunt Drop-Box.
 The box is located on the wall next to room 10 in the ENVDIV (Building 864).
-Forms may also be faxed to (843) 228-2616, or emailed to the CLEO at van.horton@usmc.mil. - Submit forms NLT close of business 10 September. - Participate in a shotgun and/or archery certification: Prospective hunters must obtain certifications through the ENVDIV.
-Shotgun certification numbers are valid for an indefinite period, Archery certification will be an annual certification. - An Officer in Charge (OIC 1) and Range Safety Officer (RSO 2) certified by Weapons and Field Training Battalion or the CLEO will conduct the certification.
+Forms may also be faxed to (843) 228-2616, or emailed to the CLEO at van.horton@usmc.mil. - Submit forms NLT close of business 10 September. - Participate in a shotgun certification: Prospective hunters must obtain a shotgun certification through the ENVDIV Shotgun certification numbers are valid for an indefinite period, and are maintained by the CLEO. - Personnel who certified in prior years are not required to re-certify.
+An Officer in Charge (OIC 1) and Range Safety Officer (RSO 2) certified by Weapons and Field Training Battalion will conduct the certification.
 This takes place on Suribachi Range on designated Saturdays from 0830 to 1030.
-Dates are listed in DepBul 5090. - Prospective shotgun hunters must furnish their own shotgun and ammunition.
+Dates are listed in DepBul 5090. - Prospective hunters must furnish their own shotgun and ammunition.
 Hunters must have at least fifteen rounds each of slug ammunition in their possession.
 To certify, the hunter must demonstrate safe operation of their weapon while firing five rounds from either the standing or seated bench position.
 The shooter must place three of the five slug rounds into a 12 inch circle from 25 yards.
 The shooter will be allowed two additional attempts for a total of three attempts in one day.
 Certification numbers are issued after applicants are deemed qualified by the certified range instructor.
 Certification numbers must be recorded on the shotgun application card by an ENVDIV representative.
-To be valid, application cards require the signature of the certified instructor. - Prospective archery hunters must provide their own bow/crossbow with a minimum of three bolts/arrows.
-To certify, the hunter will have one attempt to safely place 2 out of 3 bolts/arrows inside an 8 inch circle at a distance 20 yards or less and place 2 out of three bolts/arrows inside a 10 inch circle at a distance of more than 20 yards.
+To be valid, application cards require the signature of the certified instructor. - Authorized weapons for the deer hunt are limited to 10, 12, 16, and 20 gauge shotguns.
+Only slug and 00 or 000 buck shot are allowed.

-MARINE CO RPS RECRUIT DEPOT PARRIS ISLAND
+i MANINE CO RPS RECRUIT DEPOT PARRIS ISLAND

-CONTROLLED DEER HUNT REVISION: 02
+CONTROLLED DEER HUNT REVISION: 04

-ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/24/2023
+ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/01/2025